Hit And Run Defense | LA Criminal Attorneys

 Our Defense Attorneys’ Experience & Accolades

-LA criminal defense lawyers, Paul Takakjian and Stephen Sitkoff are former special prosecutors with the Los Angeles District Attorney’s Office who have specialized in Hit and Run defense in Los Angeles since 1987.
-Mr. Takakjian is a Board Certified Criminal Law Specialist with a Distinguished rating from Martindale-Hubbell.
+LA criminal defense lawyers, Eugene Hanrahan and Stephen Sitkoff are former special prosecutors with the Los Angeles District Attorney’s Office who have specialized in Hit and Run defense in Los Angeles since 1987.
+Mr. Hanrahan is a top rated former federal and county prosecutor with over 2 decades criminal law experience.
 Mr. Sitkoff is among the less than 5% of attorneys who are recognized by Super Lawyers while maintaining a Preeminent attorney rating from Martindale-Hubbell.

 Learn How To Avoid A Hit & Run Conviction And Jail